 Free virtual field trip curriculum is under development for classroom teachers to use during synchronous or asynchronous distance learning.
 These virtual field trip modules are based on the classic in-person on-site field trip lessons and activities.
 Check back here to access the modules (tentative release date: October 2020).
 Sign up for the Spaces & Species email list below to receive updates.

-For more program information, download a brochure of Spaces & Species: Exploring Natural Communities
+For information about the Daniels Nature Center and Spaces & Species program prior to COVID-19, download a brochure of Spaces & Species: Exploring Natural Communities.

 How to Get to the Field Trip Location